arifhidayatullahmitrais/learning-udemy-design-patterns-using-typescript/README.md

 ## [Creational Design Pattern](https://cloudaffle.com/series/creational-design-patterns/intro-to-creational-design-patterns/)

 * Singleton: A creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance
+* Prototype: Pattern that allows cloning object, even complex ones, without coupling to their specific classes.
+  * All prototype classes have a common interface that makes it possible to copy objects even if their concrete classe are unknown
+  * Prototype objects can produce full copies since objects of the same class can access each other's private fields